Two entrepreneurs at Slush.

 Startup Refugees Fund

-The only fund in Finland for newcomer founders
+The only fund in Finland supporting newcomer entrepreneurs

-Are you a newcomer entrepreneur, or desiring to be one soon?
-Do you have a clear business idea in your mind, and you have participated in our Business Program activities?
+Are you a newcomer entrepreneur, or hoping to become one soon?
+Do you already have a clear business idea in mind and have taken part in our Business Program activities?
+The next application period, dedicated to women, will begin in autumn 2026, so stay tuned!

 But.
 The fact is that underrepresented founders struggle to get funding.
 Most funding still goes to the three white guys in the garage.
 Only 3 % of seed venture funding goes to female-only founded startups in Europe, while only 1 % of tech founders self-identify as Black, Caribbean, or African.